dmf5277/dmf5277/README.md

 - 👋 Hi, I’m @dmf5277
-Danielle Feger, MS
+Danielle Feger, MS\
-Current Epidemiology PhD Candidate at Johns Hopkins Bloomberg School of Public Health
+Current Epidemiology PhD Candidate at Johns Hopkins Bloomberg School of Public Health\

 - 🧬 I’m interested in ...
-Identifying patterns of decline in instrumental activities of daily living (IADLs), and if specific patterns are predictive of future dementia
+Identifying patterns of decline in instrumental activities of daily living (IADLs), and if specific patterns are predictive of future dementia.
-Cognitive decline
+Cognitive decline.
-Healthy aging
+Healthy aging.
-Resiliency in older adults
+Resiliency in older adults.

 - ✍️ How to reach me:
 dmf5277@gmail.com